tu2-atmanand/obsidian-notes-explorer/README.md

 ## Installation

-> This plugin is in the process of publishing on the Obsidian plugin marketplace.
-But till it gets approved, use the following steps to install this plugin the easiest way.
+> This plugin is in the process of being published on the Obsidian plugin marketplace.
+However, until it is approved, use the following steps to install this plugin most easily.

-**Step 1 :** Disable the original **Cards View** plugin or you can even uninstall it, but its better to disable :

-`Open Obsidian settings` > `Community plugins` > `search for the Cards View plugin` > `Click on the toggle button to disable it.`
+**Step 1 : (Optional)** The support for **Cards View (Beta)** plugin as been ended, so unistall it, if you had installed it through BRAT.

 **Step 2:** Install [**Brat plugin**](obsidian://show-plugin?id=obsidian42-brat).